dhlavaty/docker-heic2jpg/readme.md

 ## Description

-Small docker image with ImageMagick and heic2jpg script based on Alpine linux.
+Small docker image with ImageMagick and heic2jpg script based on dpokidov/imagemagick docker image.

 Simplest a convenient way how to convert your HEIC images to JPG.